MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 Hello guys, welcome back to the backend master class!

-In previous lectures, we-ve learned how to implement the `CreateUser` and `LoginUser` API using gRPC.
+In previous lectures, we've learned how to implement the `CreateUser` and `LoginUser` API using gRPC.
 We also learned how to use gRPC gateway to serve both gRPC and HTTP requests.
 However, there's something still missing!
 We haven't written any codes to validate the input parameters of the request.
-If you still remember, before, when we implemented the API using Gin, we used the `binding` tag to specify the valid format of the params, because Gin uses the validator v10 package under the hood to validate the input data.
+If you still remember, before, when we implemented the API using Gin, we used the `binding` tag to specify the valid format of the params, because Gin uses the `validator v10` package under the hood to validate the input data.
 But now, as we've switched to gRPC, this package is no longer suitable.
 I'm not saying we can't use it anymore, but let me show you why I don't like the way this package does with the error response.
 I'm gonna